+- Poster 44-P1.

-- Verse poster 44-A (John 20:31) from resource kit #1244. - Nine paper dessert plates. - Permanent marker. - Nine rolls or slices of bread (large enough to cover the words on the plate), or large pictures of bread items from magazines and ads.
+- Nine paper dessert plates.

+- Permanent marker.

+- Nine rolls or slices of bread (large enough to cover the words on the plate), or large pictures of bread items.

-- 1. Before class, prepare the game.
-Use a permanent marker to print each word of the verse and the reference in the center of a plate. - 2.
-Display verse poster 44-A. Read the verse out loud as you point to the words.
+- 1. Before class, use a permanent marker to print each word of the memory verse (John 20:31) and the reference in the center of a plate. - 2.
+Display poster 44-P1.
+Read the verse out loud as you point to the words.

 ASK: Who is Jesus?
-There are TWO answers to this question!
+There are TWO answers to this question.
 (Point to the words on the visual.)
 Jesus is the Christ.
 Jesus is the Son of God.

-Jesus is both "the Christ" and the "Son of God."
-When we say Jesus is "the Christ," we are saying "Jesus is the promised Savior."
+Jesus is both the "Christ" and the "Son of God."
+When we say Jesus is the "Christ," we are saying "Jesus is the promised Savior."
 Jesus is also the Son of God.
 He is equal with God; He is fully God.

-- 3. Display the plates across a low table.
+3. Display the plates across a low table.
 Gather your students around.
 Read the verse as you point to each plate.
-If desired, select a student to point to and read each word. - 4.
-Choose a student to place a roll or slice of bread on top of one plate, concealing the word.
+If desired, select a student to point to and read each word.

+- 4. Choose a student to place a roll or slice of bread on top of one plate, concealing the word.
 That student must now point to and lead the class in reading the verse, including the concealed word. - 5.
 Continue the process until every word is covered by bread and the verse is recited by memory. - 6.
 If time permits, reverse the activity by removing the bread, one plate at a time.